bobbingwide/gvg_product_range/README.md

 New plugin to display product range buttons - one for each size in the product range.

 ## Changelog
+# 0.2.0
+* Changed: Implement product range duplicate filter and dropdown logic #7
+* Tested: With WordPress 6.4-RC2
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2

 # 0.1.0
 * Changed: Product Ranges tab: Display additional fields #6.
 * Changed: Format From price with 2 decimals #5